durchgeflext/nvpro_core/nvh/README.md

 Furthermore it handles injecting prepended strings (typically used for #defines) after the #version statement of GLSL files, regardless of m_handleIncludePasting's value.

+## stacktrace.hpp

+### function nvh::getStacktrace
+> Returns a string listing the function call stack at the current point.

+`numFramesToSkip` is the number of frames around the call to `getStacktrace` to skip.

+Returns "<stacktrace not supported on this system>" if there's no available backtrace backend.
+On internal error, returns an empty string.

 ## threading.hpp